MChiemelie/softbite/README.md

-SoftBite is an eatery website that I am building and *_committed_* to developing, just for my love of vanilla projects.
+SoftBite is an local food website that I am building and *_committed_* to developing, just for my love of vanilla projects.

 ---